csia-pme/dreambooth-demo/README.md

 Let's start by installing the GitHub runner on the cluster.
 You can find the documentation of ARC [here](https://github.com/actions/actions-runner-controller).

-> **Note : ** you need to choose what level you want to register your runner against : you can register it at a repository level or at an organization level.
+> **Note : ** you need to choose what level you want to register your runner against

+You can register it at a repository level or at an organization level.
 If you choose to register it at an organization level, you will need to specify the repository name in the `spec.repository` field of the runner, if you choose to register it at a organization level, you will need to specify the organization name in the `spec.organization` field of the runner.
 This is done in the 'github-runner-deployment.yaml' file.

 #### Install cert-manager in your cluster